-A fresh variation on a traditional victoria sponge using marmalade
+A fresh variation on a traditional Victoria sponge using orange marmalade and poppy seeds

 - 4 medium eggs, lightly beaten

 - 1 tbsp poppy seeds

 - 2 tbsp caster sugar

 - 100g (4oz) orange marmalade

 If you are assembling the cake just before serving why not use less marmalade and add a few orange segments.

 Preheat the oven to 180C/160C fan/350F/Gas4.
 Grease and line 2 x 18cm (7in) round cake tins with greaseproof paper.
 Using an electric hand whisk beat the butter and sugar together until pale and fluffy.